Patrick Harris, PhD, LPC

 Thanks for visiting!
 This is where you’ll find my professional experience, my interests and education.
 I created this site to showcase the my eclectic skillset in hopes I can be of service to you one day

 I have spent my entire adult life reading, studying, and dressing professionally to establish myself as a capable and well-rounded mental health professional and educator.
 I wanted to use my academic background to help people solve their problems and move on with their regularly scheduled lives.
 It never dawned on me that there was more to mental health than avoiding suffering, until I met and trained under my hero, Dr. Patch Adams.

-I’m an established professional based in Austin, Texas.
+I am an established psychotherapist, professor, public speaker, and published researcher based in Austin, Texas.
 My work is focused on improving my community and the lives of those who live in it.
 I’m happy to apply the experience and skills I’ve obtained in my career and education to help others learn of the healing power of laughter, the importance of mental health, and finding balance in life.
 I possess a strong eye for detail and can thrive independently as well as in a team environment.

 WHY TWO LAUGHING CHAIRS?